 The Hunger Games:

 The aforementioned events are referred to as the Dark Days.
 With the Capitol’s crushing defeat of the rebel forces began a more authoritarian grip on the districts.
 Through the creation of the Treaty of Treason the Districts were forced into even greater submission to the Capitol.
-The treaty called for each district to offer up a male and female tribute “between the ages of 12 and 18 at a public “reaping” These tributes shall be delivered to the custody of the Capitol.”
+The treaty called for each district to offer up a male and female tribute “between the ages of 12 and 18 at a public “reaping”.
+These tributes shall be delivered to the custody of the Capitol.”
 The tributes were then transferred into an arena where they would fight to the death.
 This fight would be broadcast across the districts to remind them that they were totally at the mercy of the Capitol.
-As people throughout the Districts wept for their children, friends, and family members Capitol citizens had the doomed children paraded in front of them.
+As people throughout the Districts wept for their children, friends, and family members, Capitol citizens had the doomed children paraded in front of them.
 They chose their favorites and laughed as the others died in the hopes that the child they had chosen to win would come out on top and that their bets would pay off as if the child was nothing more than a racehorse.

 This tribute system persisted for years following the Dark Days.
 Each year, people living in the various districts were forced to watch their children die on a television screen or worse, right in front of their eyes from starvation, hunger or disease.
 The Capitol took their children, money and resources leaving those in the districts with barely anything to support themselves.
 Naturally, the people of the districts complained about The Games and the Capitol in the privacy of their own homes.
 However, anyone caught opposing the Capitol in any way was taken to the town square of whatever district they resided in and brutally beaten to serve as yet another example of the Capitol’s power.
 The promise of a near death beating was enough to make sure that talk of opposition remained just that.
 For quite some time the Capitol existed without any actual threats to their rule.
-Then the 74th Hunger Games took place and the moment Katniss Everdeen volunteered to take the place of her sister Primrose a movement was launched.
+Then the 74th Hunger Games took place, and the moment Katniss Everdeen volunteered to take the place of her sister Primrose a movement was launched.